Cross-Bay

 He was born in Flookburgh in 1933 and had a lifelong love of The Bay and horses.

-He had very little in the way of material possessions but he led a rich life.
+He had very little in the way of material possessions, but he led a rich life.

-Cedric’s life changed when he met Olive (a former Miss Leeds and Miss Yorkshire) who was a widow bringing up three sons and a daughter on her own.
+Cedric’s life changed when he met Olive (a former Miss Leeds and Miss Yorkshire), who was a widow bringing up three sons and a daughter on her own.

-The couple fell in love and he gladly took on her four children.
+The couple fell in love, and he gladly took on her four children.
 They were delighted when daughter Jean came along a few years later.

-If you are looking for a holiday rental near Kents Bank, Lothlorien is an ideal base for a cross-bay walk.
+If you are looking for a holiday rental near Kents Bank, Grange-over-Sands, Lothlorien is an ideal base for a cross-bay walk.

 We invite you to stay at Lothlorien